aws-samples/devsecops-cicd/README.md

 ### Build and Test:

-The buildspecs and property files for vulnerability scanning using AWS CodeBuild:
+AWS Buildspec and property files for security vulnerability scanning:
 * buildspec-owasp-depedency-check.yml: buildspec file to perform SCA analysis using OWASP Dependency-Check.
 * buildspec-sonarqube.yml: buildspec file to perform SAST analysis using SonarQube.
 * buildspec-phpstan.yml: buildspec file to perform SAST analysis using PHPStan.
 This opensource tool is only applicable for scanning PHP application.